 Gluten Free Brownie Cookies (gluten free, grain free and refined sugar free)

-the quinoa flour gives these cookies structure without the need for traditional wheat flour. quinoa flour is naturally gluten free and grain free (quinoa is technically a seed), and it adds a very mild, slightly nutty quality that disappears completely in the presence of all that dark chocolate. it keeps the cookies tender without making them dense.
+the quinoa flour is what gives these cookies structure without any wheat flour. quinoa is technically a seed so it is naturally gluten free and grain free, and quinoa flour has a very mild, slightly nutty quality that disappears completely in the presence of all that dark chocolate. it keeps the cookies tender without making them cakey or dense. if you can't get hold of quinoa flour, a 1:1 gluten free flour blend works as a substitute. there is also an option to make these gluten free brownie cookies dairy free too (see the FAQ) however, i find that the butter version does taste slightly better and is fudgier.

 Frequently Asked Questions